Certificate in Gerontology

 The Certificate in Gerontology may be earned in conjunction with a baccalaureate degree or awarded subsequent to earning a bachelor's degree.
+Be aware that this program is not eligible for Financial Aid unless pursued concurrently with a CSULB degree program.
 Up to six units of courses taken in the student's major department may be approved to satisfy certificate requirements as may general education and elective courses also used to complete the bachelor's degree if they contain appropriate gerontology content.

-- 1. In consultation with the Gerontology Certificate Coordinator, submit to Enrollment Services the intent form to add the Certificate in Gerontology to the major program of study.
+1. Consult with the Gerontology Certificate Coordinator to add the Certificate in Gerontology to the major program of study.